 - Origin: it emerges from the posterior cord of the brachial plexus.

-Course: it passes through the quadrangular space with the posterior circumflex humeral artery.
-It offers: a motor supply to deltoid and teres minor; a sensory supply to the skin overlying deltoid; and an articular branch to the shoulder joint.
+- Offers: a motor supply to deltoid and teres minor; a sensory supply to the skin overlying deltoid; and an articular branch to the shoulder joint.

 The anterior branch goes on horizontally between the deltoid and surgical neck of the humerus with posterior circumflex humeral vessels.
 It supplies deltoid and transmits a few branches through it to innervate the overlying skin.